marialyk77/Coffee-Rewards/README.md

 The alignment between higher view rates in **middle-income and middle-aged segments** suggests that life stage might drive greater interest and responsiveness to offers.

 While middle-income customers have the highest view rates, higher-income customers show less engagement (62.2%), indicating that greater purchasing power does not necessarily translate to higher interest in offers.
 This suggests that life stage rather than income may be a stronger factor influencing customer engagement patterns.

+> [!IMPORTANT]
+> Note on Age Distribution: It's important to note that the age distribution in the dataset is skewed, with older segments (Late Career + Retirement) making up a larger portion of the sample.
+This could impact the results and potentially overrepresent the behavior of older customers when analyzing age-related trends.
 ***